 What to Look for in a Narrow Refrigerator

 Narrow refrigerators can have a bottom freezer, top freezer, or no freezer at all.
-When you're shopping, think about how you're planning to use your model and where it's being installed, to find the right type for you.
-A top-freezer model has a classic design that fits well in a variety of homes, comes with useful door storage, and can cost less.
+When shopping, think about your needs and where it's being installed to find the right type for you.
+A top-freezer model has a classic design that fits well in various homes, comes with helpful door storage, and can cost less.
 In contrast, a bottom-freezer model can look high-end and is typically easier to organize, but will come with a higher price tag.

 It’s also helpful to have a reversible door.
 A reversible door gives you the flexibility to install your narrow refrigerator wherever you see fit.
-Unlike a model that opens to the left or right, a model with this feature has airtight seals on both outer edges of its door to give it extra flexibility and functionality.
-If you're looking to install your new appliance in a garage, or a tight spot in your kitchen where other appliances are close by, this feature will prove to be handy, as it also features recessed handles.
+A model with this feature has airtight seals on both outer edges of its door, regardless of swing direction, to give it extra flexibility and functionality.
+If you're looking to install your new appliance in a garage or a tight spot in your kitchen where other appliances are close by, this feature will prove to be handy, and most reversible-door models also feature recessed handles.
 Just note: the seals may become worn over time.

 Bottle and can storage in your narrow refrigerator gives you a convenient spot for your drinks.
 It not only eliminates the need for an extra appliance, but also ensures that your seltzer, soda, or wine isn't shaken and moved around much.
 Especially in narrow refrigerators, where space is quite limited, you can expect this feature to keep things neat and accessible.
 It's particularly suitable for wine lovers or entertainers.

-The most narrow refrigerator is 24 inches wide, and typically has around 10 cubic feet of space on the inside.
-This is enough room for one or two people's weekly groceries, making it a common pick for RVs and apartments.
+Most narrow refrigerators are 24 inches wide and typically have around 10 cubic feet of space inside.
+This is enough room for one or two people's weekly groceries, making it a typical pick for RVs and apartments.
 When measuring a spot for your new appliance, you'll want to make sure you have at least 26 to 28 inches of room, as all fridges need clearance so they can operate and be accessed with ease.
 Check how wide your refrigerator of choice is with the door open, too, to ensure it truly fits.

 If you want to maximize space, look for refrigerators with adjustable shelving, so you can customize your appliance to fit your personal storage needs.
 And remember: Space is limited in narrow refrigerators, so you'll want to be extra thoughtful when organizing yours.
-First, read up on what you don't need to store in the fridge that will save you space, including coffee, onions, garlic, bread, or tomatoes.
-Then, make sure to use containers that aren't too big or small, and can even be stacked in the fridge.
+There are some things you don't need to store in the fridge that will save you space, including coffee, onions, garlic, bread, or tomatoes.
+Make sure you use right-sized, stackable food storage containers.
 Items like juices and condiments should be stored in the door bins, and milk or meats can be placed on the bottom shelves.
-For more, check out our guide on how to organize the fridge.
+Plan out how you will organize your fridge.

 Why Trust The Spruce?